ncent-archive/ncent.github.io/README.md

-## n¢

-The ncent project is currently in stealth mode, check back soon.
+The ncent project is currently in stealth mode, kindly check back soon.

 Contact kk@ncent.io for more information or to be added to our distribution list.